Margaretville, New York: History

 In 1708, Queen Anne of England gave the Hardenburgh Patent to Johannes Hardenbergh and his associates.
 Chancellor Robert R. Livingston divided 221748 acre of the land among his family.
 In 1763 Harmanus DuMond was deeded 75 acre "opposite Margaretville" by Chancellor Livingston.
 A 1765 map by Will Cockburn shows a road from Marbletown to Pakatakan (near present-day Margaretville and Arkville).
 In the 1770s, the original settlers paid "one hundred forty-nine pounds and 19 shillings" to American Indians for the land.

-In 1778, the East Branch of the Delaware River valley's settlers were driven off by the American Indians.
-In June 1778, a combined force of Tories and Indians led by Joseph Brant raided the valley, including the Margaretville area.
+In 1778, the East Branch of the Delaware River valley's settlers were driven off by the American natives.
+In June 1778, a combined force of Tories and native Americans led by Joseph Brant raided the valley, including the Margaretville area.
 On August 26, 1778, a general evacuation was ordered, assisted by guard from Great Shandaken.
 Before the settlers were driven from their homes, they were given a timely and friendly warning by an Indian named Tunis and returned to the Hudson Valley.
 The settlers returned after the American Revolutionary War.

 In 1779, a deed to a Lot No. 39 was given to Livingston's sister, who married Morgan Lewis.
 A daughter named Margaret was born to them.
 In 1784 settlers returned to area, including Ignos DuMond, nephew of Harmanus DuMond.
 He sold his claim of land for $100 to John Tompkins, who then built the first sawmill.

 In 1820, the Old Stone Schoolhouse at Dunraven was built.
 By 1831, Charles Poldino had begun the practice of medicine.
 Dr. Poldino was also made first postmaster in June 1848, when Margaretville was designated as a post office station.
 It was actually a small addition made onto the G.G.
 Decker store.
-In 1850, the village was named in honor of Margaret Lewis (Livingston's granddaughter).
-Until then, it had been known as "Middletown Center", which took its name from its location, equidistant from the Hudson, Delaware and Susquehanna rivers.
-It is one of the oldest towns in Delaware County.
-On May 8, 1875, the village became incorporated.

 In 1894, William H. Eells started the Margaretville Messenger newspaper.
 In 1904, Clarke A. Sanford bought the Margaretville Messenger and changed the name to the Catskill Mountain News.
 Sanford's editorial column was titled "Mountain Dew" and ran until the 1960s.